kiante-fernandez/2023_choicehistory_HSSM/README.md

 1. Never work on the main branch directly.
 Instead begin your work in one of two ways:

  This avoids unnecessary conflicts that stall work leading to tedious git debugging, and moreover keeps a cleaner record of tasks completed via merges to main (see below).
  In your local terminal type `git checkout -b my-expressive-branch-name`.
 This will switch you to the branch `my-expressive-branch-name`.
-You complete your current task in there, then push (follow the instructions in the terminal when pushing from your local branch).
+You complete your current task in there, then push.
+Follow the instructions in the terminal when pushing from your local branch.
+Git will ask you to execute the following terminal command: 'git push --set-upstream origin my-expressive-branch-name'.
 We can then turn this branch into a pull-request (PR) (this is an option on the github page gui as well).
 Pull-requests can then be reviewed, commented, revised and eventually merged into the main branch.
  Once a branch is merged into main, it can be deleted.

  If you are currently unsure which branch your are on, type `git branch -a` which will list all the branches available and highlight the one your are currently working in.

  You can in general switch between pre-existing branches via `git checkout branch-name`.

-2. For every commit, do your best to capture what was done in a concise commit message.
+1. For every commit, do your best to capture what was done in a concise commit message.
 Pushing a commit will usually follow the following sequence:

 - `git add .` (add new files to be tracked, you may sometimes not want this)
 - `git commit -m 'my expressive commit message'`